 The sibling listens to good music.

 Yu hare lungo kitabu.
-Den kitabu no bono.
+Den kitabu no is bono.
 Yu no suki na doxo den kitabu.
 Gao manixu hare uma.
-Uma velosi.
+Uma is velosi.
 Manixu hare femdoste.
-Doste juni ji meli.
+Doste is juni ji meli.
 Manixu suki na oko filme.
 Femixu no suki filme.
 Femixu suki na lala ji danse.
 Manixu no suki musika.
 Femixu no lubi te.